 - the store managers' pay rate was only slightly higher than the hourly rate of their assistant store managers

 These factors led the court to conclude that "sweeping corporate micro-management, close district manager oversight, and fixed payroll budgets left store managers little choice in how to manage their stores and with the primary duty of performing manual, not managerial, tasks."
-Therefore, the Dollar General store managers did not fall within the "executive exemption" to overtime pay under the Fair Labor Standards Act.
+Therefore, the Family Dollar store managers did not fall within the "executive exemption" to overtime pay under the Fair Labor Standards Act.

 Another class action lawsuit for overtime was recently filed by misclassified store managers in Jacksonville, Florida.
 See "Misclassified Managers Sue Dollar General for Overtime."